Headington School Library

 - Given the users the skill to use both self-issue and self-return accurately and effectively – instilling an essential skill for university and beyond.

-- Removed user frustration on issue – not only by ensuring the security is removed accurately every time so the alarm does not activate on exit, but because the kiosk has never failed, there a confidence of success every time
+- Removed user frustration on issue – not only by ensuring the security is removed accurately every time so the alarm does not activate on exit, but because the kiosk has never failed, their confidence of success every time

 - Given confidence that their item has been returned accurately – thus removing inaccurate overdue notices.